onedata/onedata-documentation/docs/user-guide/automation.md

 Similarly to Spaces, it allows users to collaborate on shared resources and manage access rights.

+### Schema and execution

+In the automation system, resources are described using two complementary concepts:

+* **Schema** – a static definition (blueprint) that specifies the structure, configuration, and behavior of a resource,
+* **Execution** – a runtime instance created from the schema, representing a specific run of that resource.

 ### Workflow

-A **workflow** definition describes what should be done.
-It is created using the graphical user interface (GUI) and is represented as JSON files.
-Each workflow can have multiple revisions, which are different versions of the same workflow managed by its author.

-Workflow definitions can be edited via the GUI, either by creating a new revision or by modifying an existing one.
-Directly editing the underlying JSON file is possible but strongly discouraged, as it may lead to workflow corruption.
+A workflow consists of two complementary parts:

+- **Workflow schema** – a passive resource that defines what should be done
+- **Workflow execution** – an active runtime instance that performs the actual processing

+This relationship is similar to the distinction between an executable file and a running process in Unix/Linux systems.
+An executable file is a passive program stored on disk, while a process is its active runtime instance executed by the operating system.

+A **workflow schema** defines the structure and logic of a workflow, including its processing stages, tasks, and data flow configuration.
+It is created and managed using the graphical user interface (GUI).

-Creating new revisions for changes is recommended, as it helps to preserve backward compatibility and makes workflow evolution easier to manage.
+Each workflow schema can have multiple revisions, representing different versions of the same workflow managed by its author.
+Creating new revisions for changes is recommended, as it helps preserve backward compatibility and makes workflow evolution easier to manage.

-Changes to a workflow definition do not affect already running or completed workflow executions.
+Changes to a workflow schema do not affect already running or completed workflow executions.

+To learn how to create workflows, see: [workflow-creation-guide][].

+### Task

+A Task represents a single processing step within a workflow.
+It acts as an embedding for a lambda, allowing a generic lambda to be used in the context of a specific workflow.
+It transforms desired input items into arguments for the lambda and dispatches the output to the designated Stores.
+A task derives the types and names of its arguments from the embedded lambda.
+The same applies to the task’s results.

+### Parallel box

+A parallel box is a logical grouping of tasks within a lane.
+All tasks inside the same parallel box execute concurrently on the same data batch, while parallel boxes themselves are executed sequentially.
+This allows workflows to combine parallel processing with well-defined execution order between processing stages.

+### Store

+A Store is a component used to hold and pass data between workflow tasks during processing.
+Tasks can read items from a Store and write new items to it, allowing Stores to act as both input sources and output destinations within a workflow.

+Reading or processing items does not remove them from the Store.
+A single Store can be shared by multiple tasks and reused across different workflow stages.

+Each Store is associated with a specific type, depending on the kind of data it stores.

+### Lane

+A Lane represents a single, distinct processing stage within a workflow.
+Lanes are executed sequentially, which allows them to be repeated.
+A Lane consists of one or more Parallel Boxes, each containing Tasks.
+Tasks within a Parallel Box are executed concurrently, while Parallel Boxes themselves are executed sequentially.
+Each Lane must have a source Store, whose items are processed by the Tasks in Parallel Boxes.

+![screen-lane-composition][]

+To better understand the lane execution mechanism, it is useful to distinguish between [**lane execution**][lane-execution-def-link] and **lane execution run**.
+A **lane execution** represents the long-lived orchestration context for a lane within a workflow, managing retries and execution history, while a **lane execution run** is a single, concrete attempt to process a specific set of data within that context.

+For efficient processing, items are processed in batches.
+Users can configure the desired **max. batch size** in the lane settings.
+This parameter is especially important for retry behavior: if processing of any item within a batch fails, the entire batch is processed again.

+For a **lane execution run** to succeed, all processed items must complete successfully.
+If processing of any item fails, the current **lane execution run** is considered failed.
+To avoid failing the entire workflow due to individual item errors, users can configure the desired **max. retries** value.
+When enabled, a failed **lane execution run** is retried until it either succeeds or the retry limit is reached.
+In addition, users can define an **instant failure exception threshold**, expressed as a percentage of failed items.
+If the proportion of failed items exceeds the **instant failure exception threshold** during lane processing, the execution fails immediately and no further retries are performed.

+![screen-lane-creation][]

 ### Lambda

 A **lambda** represents a single operation that can be used in a workflow, such as processing files, running an analysis, or transforming data.
-It serves as a reusable “building block” that performs one specific task.
+It serves as a reusable “building block” that performs one specific operation.
 When creating a workflow, users select lambdas to define what should happen to their data at each step.